SickProdigy/minecraft-server/README.md

 I will be uploading config files I think should be pretty standard when starting a survival MC server soon.

 Some information will be changed and/or updated.
-Some explanations were slightly vague, so I will try to put more detail into where I believe there needs to be, along with cutting out a lot of extras that isn't really necessary IMO.
+Some explanations were slightly vague, so I will try to put more detail into where I believe there needs to be, along with cutting extras that aren't necessary IMO.

 If you find this useful, [checkout my other tutorials and information here for minecraft/plugins/residences.](https://www.sickgaming.net/forum-103.html)

 [Buy the plugin here!](https://www.spigotmc.org/resources/residence-1-7-10-up-to-1-19.11480/) [Zrips Site](https://www.zrips.net/residence/)

-Looking for moderators and developers for the McEcon server.
+## Looking for moderators and developers for the McEcon server.

-Main jobs:
+### Main jobs:
-*graphics / in game menus / text and readable menus *plugin integrations, making them flow together better server side, so client side can look nicer.
+* graphics / in game menus / text and readable menus
+* plugin integrations, making them flow together better server side, so client side can look nicer.
-*Social promotion operations, youtube and twitch advocates (people who will shout out our server), Web Traffic Officers (SEO experts)
+* Social promotion operations, youtube and twitch advocates (people who will shout out our server), Web Traffic Officers (SEO experts)
-*Payment gateway to incorporate forums, with discord, and minecraft all together.
+* Payment gateway to incorporate forums, with discord, and minecraft all together.
 Auto assigning roles to the users in question everywhere that needs be.
-*Accounting Executive, to distribute funds properly once we get rolling.
+* Accounting Executive, to distribute funds properly once we get rolling.

-Getting these things done are the most important tasks at this point.
+*Getting these things done are the most important tasks at this point.*

 I've done a lot with serverboard, coding it to almost perfection, I think, that will make it easy to find McEcon for new visitors.
 With links pointing to vote for the server, find information, or direct them to the SickGaming thread.